 EU antitrust regulators have extended their decision on US chipmaker Broadcom's proposed $61bn takeover of cloud computing company VMware by two weeks to June 21, the European Commission said.

 The EU competition watchdog said the extension was agreed with Broadcom, which is looking to diversify into enterprise software.
-The Commission is expected to warn Broadcom about potential anti-competitive effects of the proposed deal in the coming weeks, Reuters
+The Commission is expected to warn Broadcom about potential anti-competitive effects of the proposed deal in the coming weeks, Reuters reported.

 Apollo Global Management, a high-growth, global alternative asset manager, agreed to acquire Univar Solutions, a global specialty chemical and ingredient distributor, for $8.1bn.

 "Univar is a global leader in specialty chemicals and ingredients distribution, fueling a vast array of industries with innovative, safe and sustainable solutions.
 In recent years, David and his team have made tremendous progress enhancing the customer experience, and we believe Univar can accelerate its long-term strategy as an Apollo Fund portfolio company.
 We look forward to leveraging our extensive experience in the sector to support management in this exciting next phase," Sam Feinstein, Apollo Partner.